qtnc/swan/docs/stdlib.md

 - format(fmt, map): create a string where expression $([a-z]+) are replaced by the corresponding value in the map.
 - gcd(...values), lcm(...values): compute the GCD (greatest common divisor) or LCM (least common multiple) of the values given.
 Return 1 if called without any argument.
 - max(...items), min(...items): return the least or greatest of the given items
+- reversed(iterable): return a list with the elements of iterable appearing in reverse order
+- sorted(iterable, comparator=::<): return a list with elements of iterable sorted according to the comparator given
 - zip(sequences..., grouping=Tuple): take two or more sequences and map them together using the grouping function provided.
 For example, `zip([1,2,3], [4,5,6])` would yield a sequence `[(1,4), (2,5), (3,6)]`.
 Giving another grouping function allows to produce something else than just tuples; for example `zip([1,2,3], [4,5,6], ::+)` would yield `[5, 7, 9]` (1+4, 2+5, 3+6).
 Stops with the shortest of the sequences given.

 ## Math functions